StevenRudenko/ActionsContentView/README.md

 ActionsContentView is an standalone library implements actions/content swiping view.

-The library doesn't use any specific code introduced in nex Android SDK versions.
+The library doesn't use any specific code introduced in new Android SDK versions.
 This allows develop an application with an action/content swiping view for every version of Android from 2.2 and up.

 ![Example application looks on phone][1]